traefik/traefik/docs/content/providers/docker.md

         - [Letting Traefik run on Worker Nodes](https://blog.mikesir87.io/2018/07/letting-traefik-run-on-worker-nodes/)
         - [Docker Socket Proxy from Tecnativa](https://github.com/Tecnativa/docker-socket-proxy)

-!!! note "Traefik & Swarm Mode"
+!!! info "Traefik & Swarm Mode"
     To let Traefik access the Docker Socket of the Swarm manager, it is mandatory to schedule Traefik on the Swarm manager nodes.

 ??? example "Using the docker.sock"